bbauska/JS-svg/README.md

   <li>Using SVG filters generatively.</li>
 </ul>

-We'll be covering a lot of ground, so don't put yourself under pressure to understand everything.
+<p>We'll be covering a lot of ground, so don't put yourself under pressure to understand
+everything.
 I must have encountered certain programming concepts umpteen times before the proverbial penny finally dropped (JavaScript promises anyone?), and whenever understanding did finally dawn, it would usually be because I was experimenting with something I *wanted* to build, rather than repeating tutorial steps by rote.
-Tutorials and instructional books certainly have their place (I wouldn't be writing this book otherwise), but it's important that you take what *you* want from them, rather than seeing them as syllabi to be strictly followed.
+Tutorials and instructional books certainly have their place (I wouldn't be writing this book otherwise), but it's important that you take what *you* want from them, rather than seeing them as syllabi to be strictly followed.</p>

-A sense of play is important, particularly when it comes to art.
-And although I mentioned tools previously, I would prefer if you viewed this book as more of a toybox than a toolbox.
+<p>A sense of play is important, particularly when it comes to art.
+And although I
+mentioned tools previously, I would prefer if you viewed this book as more of a toybox than a toolbox.
 When I think of tools, I think of problems that need fixing, like the loose hinges on that crooked cabinet you're going to tighten any day now.
-Tools tend to be more functional than fun, and I'd like you to have some fun with this book.
+Tools tend to be more functional than fun, and I'd like you to have some fun with this book.</p>
 <!-- page 1 -->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h1 id="ch1">CHAPTER 1: The Beginner's Path</h1>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Before journeying along any path, the groundwork needs to be in place.
-In this opening chapter, that's what we'll do, lay the groundwork.
+<p>Before journeying along any path, the groundwork needs to be in place.
+In this opening
+chapter, that's what we'll do, lay the groundwork.
 We'll introduce SVG, explain what makes it a uniquely powerful image format, and show how it can be used with JavaScript to create generative art.
-In the process, we'll set up our tools and a template we can use for subsequent sketches.
+In the process, we'll set up our tools and a template we can use for subsequent sketches.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-1">1.1 Why JavaScript and SvJs?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Most books about generative art use a Java-based language called Processing, or its JavaScript port p5.js.
+<p>Most books about generative art use a Java-based language called Processing, or its
+JavaScript port p5.js.
 Processing was created specifically for artists and designers new to coding and has a large and active community.
-So why doesn't this book use it?
+So why doesn't this book use it?</p>

-My first forays into generative art were with Processing, so I certainly acknowledge its value.
+<p>My first forays into generative art were with Processing, so I certainly acknowledge its
+value.
 I quickly moved to p5.js when the library was first released in 2013, which allowed generative sketches to be written directly in JavaScript, the language of the Web.
 But when I wanted to integrate some of my own sketches into real-world web development projects, its limitations quickly showed.
-It's a *large* library, clocking in at close to a megabyte at last check, and while that may not sound like much, it's a lot by web development standards.
+It's a *large* library, clocking in at close to a megabyte at last check, and while that may not sound like much, it's a lot by web development standards.</p>

 <!-- © David Matthew 2024 1
 D. Matthew, *Generative Art with JavaScript and SVG*, Design Thinking,
 <https://doi.org/10.1007/979-8-8688-0086-3_1> -->
 <!-- page 2 -->

-The p5.js library is built on top of the HTML Canvas API, which I soon discovered is actually quite straightforward to use.
+<p>The p5.js library is built on top of the HTML Canvas API, which I soon discovered is
+actually quite straightforward to use.
 Using this API directly, I was able to achieve much the same results as with p5.js, so that became my go-to.
 However, the output of all my sketches -- p5.js or Canvas -- was still resolution-dependent bitmap graphics, devoid of any semantic content.
 What does that mean, and why does it matter (to me at least)?
-Let me explain.
+Let me explain.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-1a">1.1a Introducing Scalable Vector Graphics</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Back in the early days of the Web, when dial-up modems were dominant and connecting to the Internet was anything but instant, bandwidth came at a premium.
-File sizes had to be super small if you wanted a page to load in your lifetime, and bitmap images, such as JPGs and PNGs, were the main bandwidth bottleneck.
+<p>Back in the early days of the Web, when dial-up modems were dominant and
+connecting to the Internet was anything but instant, bandwidth came at a premium.
+File sizes had to be super small if you wanted a page to load in your lifetime, and bitmap images, such as JPGs and PNGs, were the main bandwidth bottleneck.</p>

-Bitmap images -- also known as raster images -- are comprised of large chunks of data (or bits), and generally speaking, if you want a larger image, you need more bits, which means a bigger file size.
+<p>Bitmap images -- also known as raster images -- are comprised of large
+chunks of data (or bits), and generally speaking, if you want a larger image, you need more bits, which means a bigger file size.
 SVG, on the other hand, is a vector format, which is fundamentally different.
 SVG